Professional Designs Dazzled the First Xifu International Gold Wedding Jewellery Design Competition

-Jointly organised by JNA & CJNA of UBM Asia, the World Gold Council and the People's Government of Yantian District, Shenzhen,the eventis supported bythe Culture, Sports and Tourism Administration of Shenzhen Municipality and Exclusive Sponsor-- Shenzhen Batar Investment Holding Group Limited.
+HONG KONG, Aug.
+16, 2017 /PRNewswire/ -- The Xifu International Gold Wedding Jewellery Design Competition 2017 is jointly organised by JNA & CJNA of UBM Asia, the World Gold Council and the People's Government of Yantian District, Shenzhen, with the support of the Culture, Sports and Tourism Administration of Shenzhen Municipality and Exclusive Sponsor-- Shenzhen Batar Investment Holding Group Limited.

+As the competition is entering its final judging stage, five world-known judges will gather and review the final 30 on the shortlist.

 Among the designers who made their way to the final, seven of them are foreign designers.
 Most of them are experienced professional jewellery designers who have participated in various international design competitions.
 Only one of them is an amateur design student from the US, who will go head to head against other veteran designers in the finale.